 The entrepreneurs I know possess a dazzling list of skills.
 They’re good at math, have incredible vision, boundless energy and positivity.

 But conducting job interviews?
+Not so much.

 Maybe it’s because as self-made businesspeople, they’ve been through so few interviews themselves.
 Or, without proper HR training, perhaps they’re afraid they’ll break any of the plethora of privacy laws that loom over the process.

 Whatever the reason, it’s been my experience that most young entrepreneurs would have more luck picking an A-level candidate out of a police line up then they would from an interview.

 But I’m here to tell you to skip the HR night classes and to hold off contracting that expensive recruiting firm.
 It’s been my experience that you find out just about anything you need to know about potential employees during a semi-formal group interview.

 I’m a firm believer in the power of the group interview.
 Obviously, it cuts back on the amount of time have to spend in interviews.
 But more importantly, it gives you instant insight into the leadership skills and culture fit of the candidates.